Busting Black Widow Spider Myths

 What can we learn from this?

 Let cooler heads prevail.
 If you find a black widow spider on your property, don't go after it with harmful pesticides.
 You could end up having a more serious health crisis on your hands.
-Contact a professional pest control technician, have your property inspected, and that spider dealt with properly.
+Contact a professional pest control technician, have your property inspected, and have that spider dealt with properly.

 Myth: Black Widow Spiders Are Aggressive

 Has anyone ever told you to watch out for black widow spiders because they're aggressive hunters?
 Have you heard that female black widow spiders even kill their mates?
 While they do sometimes kill their mates, it isn't because they are aggressive or evil.
-Female spiders from many species do this, and they do it for two practical reasons--well, practical to spiders.
-Spiders need to eat to survive--and they don't have a problem with cannibalism.
+Female spiders from many species do this, and they do it for two practical reasons—well, practical to spiders.
+Spiders need to eat to survive and they don't have a problem with cannibalism.
 So, sometimes, a female will eat a male spider simply because she is hungry.
 The second reason is that she is much larger than her mate.
 Studies have shown that spider species that have females that are larger than males eat those males 80 percent of the time.
 Since you are much larger than a female black widow, she is not likely to mistake you for a meal.
 Bites from black widows often happen when humans come into accidental close contact with black widow spiders.

 What can we learn from this?

 It's a good idea to learn how to avoid contact with black widow spiders, especially if you've seen them on your property.
 Here are a few prevention tips: